dtrquynhey/dtrquynhey/README.md

 Hi guys!
 I'm Quynh👋

-I'm a detail-oriented junior backend developer with a passion for creating elegant solutions and am actively seeking internship opportunities to further enhance my skills and knowledge.
+I'm a detail-oriented junior software developer with a passion for creating elegant solutions and am actively seeking internship opportunities to further enhance my skills and knowledge.
 Currently pursuing a degree in Computer Science with a focus on building efficient and high-quality software.
 I'm enthusiastic about developing robust and scalable systems.
 Feel free to explore my repositories, and I'm always open to collaboration!